Skip to main content

 • Check with your local children’s hospital – This option may work if your child sees doctors at a major children’s hospital.
 Ask if they have any grants or patient assistance programs that can help pay for your child’s prescription.

-• Talk with your employer – If you have medical insurance through an employer, contact their human resources department.
+• Talk with your employer – If you have medical insurance through an employer, contact your human resources department.
 Explain that your insurance will not cover a life-saving medicine for you or your child.
-Sometimes, if you have a generous employer, they will try to help you.
+If you have a generous employer, they may try to help you.

 Get answers about managing your child's food allergies on our online forums.